 How popular is the baby name Clementine in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Clementine and check out all the blog posts that mention the name Clementine.
+Plus, check out all the blog posts that mention the name Clementine.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 If you live in Australia and are expecting a baby any day now — and you really, really like Domino’s pizza — then here’s a contest for you!